 Cluster B social predators want targets to know how little they think of them.
 They like watching the facial expressions of the people they hurt or insult, and feel the same endorphin rush when they successfully verbally or socially abuse others that most Empaths and other high EQ people feel when and if they help another.

 The socially aggressive, vertical thinker never “just” does or says anything.
-They are method actors, constantly calculating and scheming in every social setting to win or to gain personal social advantage.
+They are method actors, constantly calculating and scheming in every social setting to win or to gain a personal social advantage.

 They tend to use caustic humor to cover cheap shots taken below the belt in order to hurt, undermine, or embarrass targeted friends, lovers, and family members.